Create and use custom images

 • To build the full image that is based on the UDI execute

-Once you are able to build these sample, start to modify them by adding the tools that you need in addition to what they already provide.
+After you are able to build these samples, start to modify them by adding the tools you need in addition to what they already provide.

 Deploy the sample images